Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data: Methods

 We seek a tokenization that captures the compositional structure of human movement described by submovement theory while remaining computationally tractable for continuous wearable accelerometer streams.
-Although the \emph{submovement} is the atomic unit of upper-limb movements, using it directly as a token introduces two practical limitations.
-First, estimating submovement parameters in Eq.~\eqref{eq:submovement} requires iterative fitting procedures~\citep{rohrer2003avoiding,rohrer2006avoiding}, which are prohibitively expensive to run continuously at scale.
-Second, as a low-level kinematic primitive, a single submovement carries limited semantic content in isolation; we view it as analogous to a ``phoneme'' or a ``letter'' in natural language---useful for composition, but rarely meaningful alone.
+Although the \emph{submovement} is the atomic unit of upper-limb movements, using it directly as a token introduces a critical limitation.
+Estimating the submovement parameters in Equation~\eqref{eq:submovement} requires iterative fitting procedures~\citep{rohrer2003avoiding,rohrer2006avoiding}, which are prohibitively expensive to run continuously at scale.

 We therefore adopt the \emph{movement segment}~\citep{daneault2023understanding} as our guiding unit of tokenization.
-In the velocity domain, a movement segment is defined as the interval between successive zero-crossings of velocity, as depicted using shades in Figure~\ref{fig:submovements} (left end).
-We posit that movement segments, representing an initialization and termination of movements in each axis, could function as a word-like unit whose temporal organization yields higher-level contexts that a sequence model can exploit.
-However, directly tokenizing in the velocity domain poses significant practical hurdles for wearable accelerometry.
-Accelerometers measure acceleration, so velocity must be obtained by numerical integration (e.g., Simpson’s rule), increasing compute and introducing artifacts such as integration drift that degrade signal fidelity over continuous sensor streams.
+Defined as the interval between successive velocity zero-crossings (Figure~\ref{fig:submovements} top), a movement segment encapsulates one or more submovements bounded by moments of rest.
+Conceptually, we view movement segments as analogous to ``words,'' whereas individual submovements function as ``phonemes'' or ``letters''---essential for composition, but rarely meaningful in isolation.
+Crucially, we apply this segmentation independently to each local coordinate axis.
+This bypasses the need to perfectly align submovement onsets and durations across all three spatial dimensions, significantly reducing computational complexity while enhancing robustness to noisy accelerometer data.
+We posit that the spatiotemporal organization of these segments across the three axes captures the underlying composition of submovements, yielding higher-level contextual patterns that sequential models can directly exploit.
+However, tokenizing directly in the velocity domain poses significant practical hurdles; because accelerometers measure acceleration, velocity must be obtained by numerical integration (e.g., Simpson’s rule).
+This process not only increases computational overhead but also introduces artifacts like integration drift, which degrade signal fidelity over continuous sensor streams.